h5md/h5md/h5md.rst

-To link data from the trajectory group datasets to a time in the simulation, two datasets containing the integer time step (number of simulation steps) and the physical time (the time in simulational or physical units, real-valued) are necessary.
-If all data are dump at similar times, in which case "step" is a dataset of dimension \[variable\] of type integer and "time" is a dataset of dimension \[variable\] and of type real.
+To link data from the trajectory group datasets to a time in the simulation, two datasets containing the integer time step (number of simulation steps) and the physical time (the time in simulation or physical units, real-valued) are necessary.
+If all data are dumped at equal times, "step" is a dataset of dimension \[variable\] of type integer and "time" is a dataset of dimension \[variable\] and of type real.
 If data are sampled at different times (for instance, one needs the positions more frequently than the velocities),